AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-How many React developers does it take to change a lightbulb?
+Why does Superman get invited to dinners?

-None, they prefer dark mode.
+Because he is a Supperhero.
 <!-- JOKE-END -->